schollz/miditocv/README.md

 ## Code

-The yoctocore is programmable with the [Lua language](https://www.lua.org/manual/5.4/manual.html), a powerful, efficient, lightweight, embeddable scripting language.
+The miditocv is programmable with the [Lua language](https://www.lua.org/manual/5.4/manual.html), a powerful, efficient, lightweight, embeddable scripting language.

 It is currently under development.
 Here is the implementation status: